difference between periodic and perpetual inventory system

 However, the periodic inventory system has several disadvantages.
 First, the company cannot track the inventory levels in real-time.
 This makes it difficult to identify inventory discrepancies that may arise due to theft or damage.
 Second, the inventory count can be time-consuming and costly.
 The business may have to hire extra staff to count the inventory levels manually.

-See also difference between and
+See also difference between anatomy and physiology

 The Perpetual Inventory System